-In this sugar article discussed about raw sugar definition, basic steps for raw sugar making process and raw sugar specifications.
+This sugar article discussed raw sugar definition, the basic steps for the raw sugar-making process, and raw sugar specifications.

 What is Raw Sugar:

-Raw Sugar is producing from sugar cane or beet by ordinary process known as Defecation process.
-According to Peter Rein raw sugar can be defined as “Brown sugar produced in a raw sugar mill generally destined for further processing to refined sugar”.
+Raw Sugar is produced from sugar cane or beet by an ordinary process known as the Defecation process.
+According to Peter Rein, raw sugar can be defined as “Brown sugar produced in a raw sugar mill generally destined for further processing to refined sugar”.

 a) It is Unwashed centrifugal sugar with minimum polarization 96.5o .